gracehlee/pawsitive-vibes/journals/grace_lee.md

 ## 4.12.2024

 Set Up Day

 -   Our group successfully worked on our wireframe diagrams and discussed API endpoints.
 -   Our group successfully set up our GitLab repositories and downloaded our project base.

+-   Our group successfully worked on our wireframe diagrams and discussed API endpoints.
+-   Our group successfully set up our GitLab repositories and downloaded our project base.

 ## 4.15.2024

 Today I worked on: